What Planes Are Used for Skydiving?

 Blog

-Curtis Posted by: Curtis White 7 months ago
+Posted by: Curtis White 1 year ago

 When you think of flying in an airplane, you may picture a commercial or passenger plane that you fly in when traveling.
 While you can’t exactly skydive from a passenger plane, there are several smaller airplanes you can jump from – and people do all the time!
 So, what planes are used for skydiving?
 We’ve got the list of some of the most popular skydiving aircraft used in the industry along with their specs!